LDAP Auth Module

 Users who are not members of a mapped LDAP group and are members of the mapped YouTrack group are removed from the group in YouTrack.

-Changes to group memberships in the LDAP service are only applied in YouTrack when users log in using the LDAP auth module.
+When Off changes to group memberships in the directory service are only applied in YouTrack when users log in using the LDAP auth module.

 You can map multiple LDAP groups to a single target group in YouTrack.
 You can't map LDAP groups to more than one YouTrack group.